Best cheap printer ink

 By Andrew Laughlin

 Printer manufacturers, such as Canon and HP, would much rather you use their printer ink in their printers.
-But in our survey of almost 8,000 Which? members, the top five printer-ink brands were all third-party inks.
+But in our survey of more than 8,000 Which? members, the highest-rated printer ink brands were all third-party suppliers.

-Below you can see our table of the top five highest-rated brands based on quality, value for money and more.
-You can also see the overall top 20 best and worst printer-ink brands based on our survey, with scores ranging from the top-rated 85% to the lowest 51%.
+Below, see the overall best and worst printer-ink brands based on our survey, with scores ranging from the top-rated (89%) to the lowest-scoring at 61%.

 |Brand||Text print quality||Photo print quality||Value for money||Customer score|